how to make time for everything you want to do?

-Nevertheless you may make a list of everything you want to do in your ideal day.
+Nevertheless, you may make a list of everything you want to do on your ideal day.

-If you want to include new habits you want to make time for, include it in your list, but only start with one new habit at a time and follow the next step.
+If you want to include new habits you want to make time for, include them in your list, but only start with one new habit at a time and follow the next step.

 3. Make a quarterly, Monthly and weekly plan

-Here, a quarterly, monthly and a weekly plan comes in handy.
+Here, a quarterly, monthly and weekly plan comes in handy.

 3 months is a perfect amount of time to focus on one thing at a time, or at most 3 things at a time.